binkley/monster-hunter/witch.md

-## The Witch
+## Granny Smithbee &mdash; The Witch

-*"One foot in the church, the other in the fen.
+*"One foot in the village, the other in the fen.
 That’s how she stands."*

 See https://www.dndbeyond.com/characters/145281538 for a full NPC sheet.